 In most cases, white patches in the throat indicate some type of infection.
 Here are some of the most common:

 Strep throat is caused by a bacterial infection.
 It can be very painful and may be accompanied by a rash and/or red spots on the roof of your mouth.
 You may have a headache, fever, trouble swallowing and swollen glands in your neck.
 Testing for strep throat is fast and easy, involving a swab of your throat and a simple lab test.
-Antibiotics are given for strep throat.
+Strep throat is treated with antibiotics.

 Infectious mononucleosis is another common cause of white patches in the throat.
 Symptoms include fatigue, sore throat, fever, headache, swollen lymph nodes, a rash, and a swollen spleen.
 Unlike strep throat, mononucleosis is usually not treated with antibiotics, since it is caused by a virus instead of a bacteria.
 Rest and fluids are the most commonly recommended treatments.